 Each of these products is available for both men and women.
 Foligain recommends using these products together in order to achieve best results.

 Foligain has not conducted any clinical studies on their product.
 Indeed, a search of publicly accessible, open and peer-reviewed scientific databases such as PubMed, Cochrane, Embase and OVID does not reveal a single study on this product.
 This is in contrast to say, Minoxidil, Finasteride or Ketoconazole, for which hundreds of studies are freely available to review their performance and safety.
 Although the individual ingredients (niacin, Vitamin B6, folate, biotin, zinc and copper) have been shown to either cause hair loss when deficient, or improve hair growth when supplemented, the entire product has not been scientifically validated for its performance and safety in patients with hair loss.

 Side-Effects of Trioxidil

 Since no studies have been performed using this product, there have been no adverse or serious adverse events reported in the literature.
 However, that is not to say that the product is completely safe.
+This is very similar to the L'Oreal's stemoxyline that was said to work as efficient as minoxidil but with zero sided effect.
 Even though the manufacturers claim that they use a moisture barrier technology to retain the bioactive ingredients, the labels on their four products do state that “if irritation, redness or discomfort occurs, discontinue use and consult a licensed healthcare practitioner”.

 A further analysis of the ingredients contained within their four flagship products reveals the use of propylene glycol, glycerin, lecithin, panthenol amongst other emulsifiers, solvents and anti-foaming agents.
 This means that users of their products are susceptible to allergic reactions, anaphylactoid reactions.
 Many of these agents are also associated with allergic dermatitis and skin irritation.